-- a. identify omissions and errors in accounting records and financial statements and demonstrate how the required adjustments will affect profits and/or losses; - b. correct omissions and errors in accounting records and financial statements; and - c. prepare journals for nominal ledger entry and correct errors in draft financial statements.
+- a. identify omissions and errors in accounting records and financial statements and demonstrate how the required adjustments will affect profits and/or losses figures in the financial statements; - b. correct omissions and errors in accounting records and financial statements; and - c. prepare journals for nominal ledger entry and to correct errors in draft financial statements.